peering-manager/peering-manager/docs/models/peering/router.md

 * `Encrypt Passwords`: an option to tell if protected BGP sessions use encrypted passwords and if Peering Manager should generate and record the encrypted password if it can.
+* `Poll BGP Sessions State`: whether Peering Manager should poll the state of BGP sessions on the router.
 * `Configuration Template`: a template used generate the configuration of the router.
 * `Configuration Context`: a snippet of JSON that contains additional